tikv/rfcs/text/2018-08-29-unsafe-destroy-range.md

 # Unresolved questions

 * A huge amount of empty regions will be left after invoking `UnsafeDestroyRange`.
-They will be slowly merging then.
-If possible, it should be merged faster.
+It may take a long time to merge them all.
+If possible, they should be merged faster.